Venture Capital as a Service: A New State of Play

 New companies create constant pressure that disrupts established ways of doing business, with the average business lifespan on the S&P 500 collapsing by nearly 70% since the 1960s.

-In addition, these emerging tech players also have lots of options when it comes to getting funded.
-I’m not saying that VC is going anywhere, but it’s important to realize that the playing field has changed.
-In the past, new businesses needed VCs more than VCs needed new businesses.
-But with the rise of corporate VCs, angels, and crowdfunding, that is no longer the case. small businesses now have more options when it comes to financing.
+Additionally, these emerging tech players have numerous options for securing funding.
+I’m not saying that VC is going anywhere, but it’s essential to recognize that the playing field has shifted.
+In the past, new businesses needed VCs more than VCs needed new companies.
+But with the rise of corporate VCs, angels, and crowdfunding, that is no longer the case.
+Small businesses now have more options for financing.

-External corporate VCs are often used as a tool to access startup innovation and to build relationships with startups that can be leveraged by the corporation.
+External corporate VCs are often used as a tool to access startup innovation and to build relationships with startups that the corporation can leverage.
 Internal corporate VCs, on the other hand, are often used as a tool to generate a financial return for the corporation.

 Still, as a way to address the emerging market dynamics for startups and corporations, a new venture capital business model has emerged.
-This model, known as Venture Capital-as-a-Service (VCaaS), provides an optimal mix of capital and business value to startups and corporations by combining strategic alignment, goal-based sourcing, and access to networks of corporate funds.
+This model, known as Venture Capital-as-a-Service (VCaaS), offers a tailored blend of capital and business value to startups and corporations by combining strategic alignment, goal-based sourcing, and access to corporate funding networks.

-Indeed, incumbent market players can use venture capitalist thinking to plan their market disruptions, evaluate insight to draw strategies, inform corporate strategy and minimize surprises from an impact and financial returns viewpoint — turning venturing into a profit center instead of a cost center by managing, investing, and partnering with portfolio companies.
+Indeed, incumbent market players can utilize venture capitalist thinking to plan their market disruptions, evaluate insights to inform strategies, and guide corporate strategy, thereby minimizing surprises from both an impact and financial returns perspective.
+This approach enables venturing to become a profit center rather than a cost center by managing, investing in, and partnering with portfolio companies.

-There are many benefits that venture capital as a service model can provide.
-First, it allows you to access leading-edge thinking and high-growth potential innovations and to build relationships with tech-led businesses that can be directly deployed by the corporation.
+Many benefits the venture capital as a service model can provide.
+First, it allows you to access leading-edge thinking and high-growth potential innovations and to build relationships with tech-led businesses that the corporation can directly deploy.
 Second, it allows you to generate a financial return for the corporation.
-Third, it allows you to access venture capital thinking and expertise to inform your own corporate strategy.
+Third, it will enable you to access venture capital thinking and expertise to inform your own corporate strategy.
 Finally, it helps you minimize surprises from an impact and financial returns viewpoint.

 The three models of Venture Capital funding